 If You Think You Have Been Discriminated Against

-If an interviewer seems preoccupied with your age and you believe that discrimination may have limited your access to a job, you may want to contact U.S. Equal Employment Opportunity Commission (EEOC) and/or consult a labor lawyer.
+If an interviewer seems preoccupied with your age and you believe that discrimination may have limited your access to a job, you may want to contact U.S. Equal Employment Opportunity Commission (EEOC) and/or consult an employment attorney.